Social Media Top 5: Cleaning up after SXSW Interactive

 5) The iPhone is ready for the enterprise.
 Executives will next force IT blessings on:

-1. 6 Responses to “Social Media Top 5: Cleaning up after SXSW Interactive”
+6 thoughts on “Social Media Top 5: Cleaning up after SXSW Interactive”

 I wonder if they’ll have a little exodus.
 I’ve deplored AOL since 15′ish years ago when they charged by the minute for access.
 I’ve got a feeling I’ll closing my Bebo account soon.